-Consistent with Professor Friedman's view, the last 30 years of economic history have demonstrated that when monetary policy has been based more on a disciplined strategy and less on improvisation, the economy has performed better.
-Extrapolating from this history, Stanford University economist John Taylor has concluded that the best way for the Fed to help the economy is by adopting a transparent, rules-based policy strategy that will provide predictability for U.S. businesses and investors.
-214
+Consistent with Professor Friedman's view, the last 30 years of economic history have demonstrated that, when monetary policy follows more from a fundamentals-based strategy than unmoored improvisation, economic performance grows stronger.
+Extrapolating from this history, Stanford University economist John Taylor thus concluded that the best way for the Fed to support a robust economy and full employment is through is principled and easy-to-communicate monetary policy strategy - one that reliably produces clear price signals so that business and households can make more productive economic decisions.

-Professor Allan Meltzer of Carnegie Mellon University, a prominent economic historian who has extensively studied the Fed, agrees with Professor Taylor that over the Federal Reserve's history, monetary policy has operated more effectively when it follows simple and clearly understood rules.
+Professor Allan Meltzer of Carnegie Mellon University, a prominent economic historian who has extensively studied the Fed, agrees with Professor Taylor that over the Federal Reserve's history, monetary policy has operated more effectively when it follows a simple and clearly understood strategy.
 Professor Meltzer argues that by following such an approach, the Fed can more effectively limit volatility in both economic growth and inflation than when the Federal Reserve appears to act subjectively or under the influence of political pressure to finance deficits.
 The last ten years have been defined by exceptionally accommodative monetary policy.
-Thus far, this monetary experiment has not produced the growth that the Federal Reserve forecast; it has, however, created an enormous amount of uncertainty about the future course of monetary policy.
+Thus far, this experiment has not produced the growth that the Federal Reserve forecast; it has, however, created an enormous amount